When is the application deadline?

 Q. What size are the classes?

-In our Early Childhood classes we normally have no more than 16 children with two adults, in the Primary classes student numbers are usually in the region of 15-20 and in the Secondary school class sizes will vary from 4-20 depending on the subject and grade level.
+In our Early Childhood classes, we normally have no more than 16 children with two adults, in the Primary classes student numbers are usually in the region of 15-20 with a maximum of 24 and in the Secondary school class sizes will vary depending on the subject and grade level with a maximum of 24.

 For the answers to any other questions, please contact the Principal at email@example.com